 Making tomato leaf fertiliser is an eco-friendly and effective way to enrich your garden.
-Used as a natural fertiliser or pest repellent, tomato leaf fertiliser is part of a sustainable gardening approach, promoting plant health without resorting to chemicals.
-This tutorial will guide you through simple steps to prepare your own tomato leaf fertiliser, sharing tips and tricks to maximise its effectiveness.
-Whether you're a novice or experienced gardener, discover how to turn tomato plant waste into a valuable garden booster.
+Used as a natural fertiliser or pest repellent, tomato leaf fertiliser aligns with sustainable gardening practices, promoting plant health without resorting to chemicals.
+This tutorial will guide you through simple steps to prepare your own tomato leaf fertiliser, sharing tips to maximise its effectiveness.
+Whether you're a novice or experienced gardener, discover how to transform tomato residues into a valuable garden resource.

 What is tomato leaf fertiliser?

-While nettle fertiliser is well-known among gardeners, tomato leaf fertiliser is less discussed—yet equally useful in the garden.
+While nettle fertiliser is well-known among gardeners, tomato leaf fertiliser is less discussed yet equally beneficial.

 Tomato leaf fertiliser is a decoction made from the green parts of healthy tomato plants.
-When pruning your tomato plants, collect as many suckers as possible (stems growing in the leaf axils), which will be used to prepare the fertiliser.
+When pruning your plants, collect as many suckers as possible (stems growing in the axils of leaves) to use in the preparation.

 © anabela2 - Inaturalist

-Suckers are the secondary stems of tomato plants that don’t bear fruit but can be fermented in water (preferably rainwater) to create a fertilising, repellent, and insecticidal decoction.
-Indeed, suckers are packed with active compounds perfect for making fertiliser.
+Suckers are the secondary stems of tomato plants that don't bear fruit but can be fermented in water (preferably rainwater) to create a fertilising, repellent and insecticidal decoction.
+Indeed, suckers are rich in active compounds perfect for making fertiliser.

 Tomato leaf fertiliser recipe

-Ideally, you’ll mainly use suckers to make tomato leaf fertiliser.
-However, you can also use leaves from your plants.
-In this case, only use healthy leaves with a vibrant green colour, preferably young ones.
+Ideally, use mainly suckers to make tomato leaf fertiliser.
+You can also use leaves from your plants.
+In this case, only select healthy leaves with a good green colour, preferably young ones.

 Healthy tomato leaves - © Alexis Orion - Inaturalist

-Key point: whether using suckers or leaves, ensure your base ingredients are completely disease-free.
-Otherwise, your fertiliser may spread diseases to other plants when applied.
+Remember: whether using suckers or foliage, ensure your ingredients are completely disease-free.
+Otherwise, your fertiliser may spread diseases to other plants when used.

 Ingredients for tomato leaf fertiliser